the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 ## Type Declaration and Aliasing

 In Go every declared type is different than all other types.
-For exmaple, in the following code type A and B are different even though B is literally defined as A.
+For example, in the following code type A and B are different even though B is literally defined as A.

 ```
 package main